Koinange Wa Mbiyu: Colonial administrative career

-Although he never learnt to read or write, he was an articulate man, politically active and influential.
-He led his clan from 1905, and was appointed “headman” by the Colonial administration in 1921, and Senior Chief of Kiambu District in 1938.
-By 1942 he was Senior Chief without location.
-He was then to become an adviser on African affairs to the District Commissioner who once described him as “the evil genius of Kiambu”.
+Koinange was appointed "headman" by the colonial administration in 1921, and Senior Chief of Kiambu District in 1938.
+By 1942 he was Senior Chief without location, serving as an adviser on African affairs to the District Commissioner, who once described him as "the evil genius of Kiambu".

-He retired in February 1949 as Senior Chief but remained active retaining the role of African deputy vice-president of the Kiambu Local Native Council.
-However in 1952 he was detained by the colonial government for eight years, being released on July 1, 1960.
-By this time he was 95 years of age and was quite frail.
-He died 19 days later.

-He had six wives and 34 children including Mbiyu Koinange.
+He retired in February 1949 as Senior Chief but remained active, retaining the role of African deputy vice-president of the Kiambu Local Native Council.
+At the time of his detention in 1952, he held approximately 600 acres of land across Kiambaa and surrounding areas of Kiambu, which supported his six wives, 34 children and extended household.